Erkanele/my_chatbot/README.md

 * Deployment instructions
+1.Go to app/controllers/chat_controller.rb and change "api_key" to your own key.
-1. rails -s
+2. rails -s
-2. Go to http://localhost:3000/ and enter message
+3. Go to http://localhost:3000/ and enter message

 * ...